ls-renaud-tilte/codeception-gitpitch/PITCHME.md

 ### Many debugging tools for developers writing tests

-- `-- steps` option to out the full sequence of steps included in the test
+- `--steps` option to out the full sequence of steps included in the test
 - `--debug` for a verbose output
 - Codeception provides the `codecept_debug()` function that will print additional data in the console